MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/overview.md

 ## Enable tables and columns for search

-Which tables and columns are enabled for search is driven by data in Dataverse.
+Which tables and columns are enabled for search is controlled by data in Dataverse.

 ### Enable Tables

 Only those tables where the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.CanEnableSyncToExternalSearchIndex?text=EntityMetadata.CanEnableSyncToExternalSearchIndex>`.Value` property is true can be enabled for Dataverse search.
-If the `CanEnableSyncToExternalSearchIndex.CanBeChanged` value is false, you cannot change the value.
+If the `CanEnableSyncToExternalSearchIndex.CanBeChanged` value is false, you can't change the value.
 More information: [Managed properties](/power-platform/alm/managed-properties-alm)

 To enable a table for Dataverse Search, set the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.SyncToExternalSearchIndex?text=EntityMetadata.SyncToExternalSearchIndex> boolean property to true.

 You can check the values for a table with the SDK or Web API using the table logical name.
-Replace `account` in the queries below with the logical name of the table you want to check.
+Replace `account` in the following queries  with the logical name of the table you want to check.

 #### [SDK for .NET](#tab/sdk)